 In 2000, the Museum of Outdoor Arts opened its indoor galleries, studios and offices in the Englewood Civic Center.

 MOA holds ever- changing exhibits, integrated arts performances and special events designed to highlight the dynamic redevelopment of City Center Englewood and its commitment to visual and performing arts as an indispensable part of community life.
-Greenwood Plaza in Greenwood Village continues to be a prime showcase for the Museum's collection.
-Also located in Greenwood Plaza is MOA's Marjorie Park (unstaffed location), which is a large sculpture park that is open to the public most days and acts as ingress and egress to Fiddler's Green Amphitheatre.
+Greenwood Plaza in Greenwood Village continues to be a prime showcase for the Museum’s collection.
+Also located in Greenwood Plaza is MOA’s Marjorie Park (unstaffed location), which is a large sculpture park and events venue and acts as ingress and egress to Fiddler’s Green Amphitheatre.
 The amphitheatre is also owned by MOA and is operated through a partnership with AEG Presents.

 When the Museum of Outdoor Arts opened to the public in 1981 there were 19 art acquisitions on display.
 Currently, the pieces in the collection number over 150, 85 of which are located in publicly accessible outdoor areas.